Background: ICT includes things like smartphones or

 forget to say thank you!

 Finally, decide on the technology you will use to share your findings with your troop.
-Did conducting the interview give you any ideas about technology you could use?
+Did conducting the interview give you any ideas about the technology you could use?
 Could you create a video to share or do an online presentation?

 After learning more about the technology used to work from home, you should understand more about the importance of technology for communication.
 Are there other women you might be able to interview to learn more about how technology is used for communication?